jdhayes/RenvModule/README.md

 > DEPRECATED:
-> The Environment Moodule Systsme already has a wrapper and it works great
+> The Environment Module System already has a wrapper and it works great:
 >
 > https://github.com/cea-hpc/modules/blob/master/init/r.R.in
 >